 Jason Penry, Ph.D.

 Two of the people that I'll never forget were Brian Novogradac, who was the assistant director of student activities; he took me under his wing as served as a mentor and friend; and also Sharon Manson, director of student housing, who provided excellent customer service training while I was a resident assistant at University Court Apartments.
-It is honestly the best training I've ever received to this day.
-I can't say enough about how it helped to shape me as a professional.
+It is honestly the best training I've received.
+I can't say enough about how it helped shape me as a professional.

 Dr. William Pederson was my political science professor.
 I loved attending his class.
 He has an interesting style and is brilliant.
 Over the years, it always made me happy to be flipping through the channels and see him on CSPAN.
 I've stayed in touch with him and he's always been encouraging to me.